 Since Cecil’s death, more than 40 airlines have introduced bans on wildlife trophy shipments on their airplanes.
 Some have exclusively prohibited the shipment of the African “Big Five” : lions, elephants, rhinos, leopards, and water buffalo.
 Others have gone a step further and banned the transport of any animal trophies.
 South African Airways and parcel carriers United Parcel Service (UPS) and FedEx still allow the transport of animal trophies.
 Take the time to urge them to change their policies.
 And let them know that you will not be a customer until they do.

-Please call and urge your state and federal congressional representatives and senators to support the below bills or draft others that ban the import of animal trophies.
+Please call and urge your state and federal congressional representatives and senators to support the below bill or suggest they draft others that ban the import of animal trophies.

 The Conserving Ecosystems by Ceasing the Importation of Large (CECIL) Animal Trophies Act was introduced into the US Senate by Arizona Democrat Raul M. Grijalva in 2019.
 It would provide legislation that would restrict trophy hunting of endangered and threatened species.